-National research supports this outcome as the number one core principle in a research compilation titled "Core Principles for Reducing Recidivism and Improving other Outcomes for Youth in the Juvenile Justice System" authored by the Council of State Governments Justice Center.
-The first core principle being "base supervision, service and resource-allocation decisions on the results of validated risk and needs assessments."
+National research supports this outcome as the number one core principle in a research compilation titled "Core Principles for Reducing Recidivism and Improving Other Outcomes for Youth in the Juvenile Justice System" authored by the Council of State Governments Justice Center.
+The first core principle is "base supervision, service and resource-allocation decisions on the results of validated risk and needs assessments."

 This outcome is measured by first, categorizing probation cases by the initial and final Youth Level of Service/Case Management Inventory (YLS/CMI) assessment category, then comparing the initial level for each individual court case, and finally, assessing whether risk increased or decreased during the probation term.
+There is a small portion (<=1%) of youth that do not have an YLS/CMI assessment completed during an abbreviated time on Probation.
+These youth are excluded from the analysis above.

-Of the cases discharged between February 1 and July 31, 2016, 57.5% of cases that scored "High" or "Very High" on the initial risk assessment scored at a lower level on the YLS/CMI preceding probation case closure.
+Of the cases discharged in the last six months, 50.8% of cases that scored "High" or "Very High" on the initial risk assessment scored at a lower level on the YLS/CMI preceding probation case closure.
 Lower assessed youth can see an increase in risk due to several reasons.
 Some include: not sharing information upon initial assessment, additional risks identified after being placed on probation and ensuring targeted case management is utilized.